BEV-DAR/BEV-DAR/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
--->
-This repositary contains the official Pytorch implementation for paper BEV-CAR: Enhancing Monocular Bird's Eye View Segmentation with Context-Aware Rasterization
+This repository contains the original PyTorch implementation for the paper BEV-CAR: Enhancing Monocular Bird's Eye View Segmentation with Context-Aware Rasterization.
+An updated and improved version will be released in the future.
 ![image]([https://user-images.githubusercontent.com/77472466/162715638-145897ba-2c35-4734-b6a7-b30048ab80f8.png](https://github.com/BEV-DAR/BEV-DAR/blob/main/compare.png))

 ## Install